wmgroot/servicer/README.md

 servicer --step=build,unit_test
 ```
 These commands can be run locally or in the context of a CI job.

+By default, all service-step dependencies will also be executed.
+If you will like to disable this behavior, use the `--ignore_dependencies` flag.

 ## Configuration ##
 `.servicer/services.yaml` must be present at the root of your project. `servicer/builtin/defaults.yaml` (in this repository) contains default values and descriptions of the values you can provide in `.servicer/services.yaml`.